SQL Basics

 If you select additional columns that vary between rows, the duplicates wonβt be removed as expected.

-removes duplicates but doesnβt perform aggregation like GROUP BY
+DISTINCT removes duplicates but doesnβt perform aggregation like GROUP BY.
+If you need totals or averages, use GROUP BY.

 π Performance Considerations